ozbej/food-analysis/README.md

 - `ingredient_NER_tagging.ipynb`, which contains the code for tagging ingredients in IOB tagging format (O, B-ING, I-ING),
 - `ingredient_NER_training.ipynb`, which contains the code for fine-tuning a pretrained BERT model for NER, and
 - `ingredient_NER_test_infer.ipynb`, which contains the code for evaluating our results on an independent test set and for infering from a recipe in text form.

+## Recipe Recommendation

+Code can be found in the `/recipe_recommendation/data_analysis_and_tfidf_recommendations` folder:

+### Preprocessing and data analysis
+    check_ingredient_list_to_description: Used to analyze the step by step description and the corresponding ingredient list of recipes.
+    sort_tags_into_groups: Used to sort tags into label groups by hand, used in the multi target learning.

+### Recommendation based on another Recipe (TFIDFVectorizer):
+    Pass the index of a recipe to get a list of similar recipes.

+### Recommendation based on ingredient list (TFIDFVectorizer):
+    Pass ingredients to get matching recipes.

+Code can be found in the `/recipe_recommendation/******` folder: